-You may already know that any garden soil from the heaviest clay to the most porous sand, benefits from regular additions of organic matter – compost, well-rotted manure, peat moss, chopped leaves, grass clippings, or any of the other widely available materials.
-When gardening in the shade, the extra time taken to prepare the soils will pay off handsomely in healthier plants.
-For all but the very best garden loam soils, you should add plenty of organic matter before planting anything, from a single azalea to a whole bed of lily-of-the-valley.
-If your soil is a rich loam, the addition of organic matter will improve its quality even more.
+You may know that any garden soil from the most heavy clay to the porous sand, benefits from regular additions of organic matter – compost, well-rotted manure, peat moss, chopped leaves, grass clippings, or any of the other widely accessible stuff.
+The extra time taken to prepare the grounds will pay off in healthier plants, when gardening in the shade.
+For all but the absolute best garden loam soils, you should add lots of organic matter before planting anything, from an individual azalea to a complete bed of lily-of-the-valley.
+If your soil is a rich loam, its quality will be enhanced even further.

-To enrich the soil and improve its aeration and drainage, spread a 2 to 4 inch layer of organic matter on the soil surface.
-Incorporate the material into the soil to a depth of 6 inches.
-If the soil is particularly heavy or you are planting a large shrub, work the soil several inches deeper.
-Plants with roots growing in the deep rich soil will have better overall growth than those plants that are forced to compete fiercely for water and nutrients in shallow, lean soil.
+To enrich the earth and enhance drainage and its aeration, spread a 2 to 4 inch layer of organic matter.
+Incorporate the substance into the soil to a depth of 6 inches.
+If the soil is not especially light or you’re planting a shrub that is big, work the ground several inches deeper.
+Plants with roots growing in the deep rich soil could have better total development than those plants which might be driven to compete fiercely in shallow, lean soil for nutrients and water.